This is the “go to” source of information on initial steps to be taken to become a Scouter in the 1st Kanata Scout Group.

 Register.
 You can register online at MyScouts.ca

-You may already have a MyScouts account for your child, if so use that; we need to make sure that a duplicate account is not created.
+You may already have a MyScouts account for registering your child, if so use that.

 If you are registering as a Scouter and your child was registered in an account created by your spouse, please contact the Group Registrar before going any further.